Meet the Team

 She spent 14 years in hospital posts in Coronary Care and Accident and Emergency.
 In 1995 June became a Practice Nurse in a NHS General Practice, where she spent 18 years running general clinics and specialising in Respiratory and Travel Health Nursing.
 In recent years June has specialised as a Travel Health Nurse working for International SOS.
 After this June setup and ran a successful private Travel Vaccination Clinic.

-June lives locally , is engaged to be married and has grown up children.
+June lives locally with her husband and has grown up children.

 Emma Darthuy – Physiotherapist

 Emma is a chartered physiotherapist, and brings with her a wealth of experience.
 She graduated from the Manchester School of Physiotherapy in 1999.
 She worked in NHS hospitals gaining experience in managing a wide range of conditions, before specialising in musculoskeletal outpatient work.

 As a senior Physiotherapist at The City Sports Clinic, London Bridge Hospital she worked closely with leading specialist consultants, and also completed her Post Graduate Diploma in Sports Physiotherapy.
 She has a keen interest in biomechanical problems and core stability retraining, and in 2004 she successfully began using Pilates exercises to aid the rehabilitation of sport injuries, posture related pain and post-op pain and weakness.
 She has gone on to work in a variety of healthcare settings, both in the NHS and private sector.

 More recently, Emma has developed a special interest in managing antenatal and post-natal musculoskeletal conditions using both Physiotherapy techniques and modified Pilates exercise.
 She has also trained in the use of acupuncture, and is able to employ this in treatment programs where appropriate.